Piour/cozy-feeds/README.md

 # Changelog

+* v0.6.1
+  * bug solved : css classes of feeds with bad characters cant be removed
 * v0.6
   * display the content or the description a feed
   * deleting a feed puts it into the new feed form